Sega CD: Games

 The Sega CD supports a library of more than 200 games created by Sega and third-party publishers.
 Six Sega CD games were also released in versions that used both the Sega CD and 32X add-ons.

 Well regarded Sega CD games include Sonic CD, Lunar: The Silver Star, Lunar: Eternal Blue, Popful Mail, and Snatcher, as well as the controversial Night Trap.
 Although Sega created Streets of Rage for the Genesis to compete against the SNES port of the arcade hit Final Fight, the Sega CD received an enhanced version of Final Fight that has been praised for its greater faithfulness to the arcade original.
 Eternal Champions: Challenge from the Dark Side was noted for its impressive use of the Sega CD hardware as well as its violent content.
 In particular, Sonic CD garnered acclaim for its graphics and time travel gameplay, which improved upon the traditional Sonic formula.
 The Sega CD also received enhanced ports of Genesis games including Batman Returns and Ecco the Dolphin.

-The Sega CD library includes several FMV games.
+The Sega CD library includes several FMV games, such as Night Trap, Dragon's Lair and Space Ace.
 FMV quality was substandard on the Sega CD due to poor video compression software and limited color palette, and the concept never caught on with the public.
 According to Digital Pictures founder Tom Zito, the Sega CD's limited color palette created "a horrible grainy look".
 Likewise, most Genesis ports for the Sega CD featured additional FMV sequences, extra levels, and enhanced audio, but were otherwise identical to their Genesis release.
 The video quality in these sequences has been criticized as comparable to an old VHS tape.

 Given a large number of FMV games and Genesis ports, the Sega CD's game library has been criticized for its lack of depth.
 Kalinske felt this was a valid criticism, and that while it was useful for releasing collections of games, "just doing cartridge games on a CD-ROM was not a step forward".
 According to Thorpe, the Sega CD's games did not display enough advancement to justify the console price for most consumers.
 He felt that FMV games, targeted toward more casual players, were not enough to satisfy hardcore players.